shashikumar04433/DevOps-/Kubernetes_in_Aws/K8s_Interview_Questions.md

 ### What is a Pod and how does it differ from a container?
 ```
-A Pod is the smallest deployable unit in Kubernetes and represents a single instance of a running process in your cluster.
+A Pod is the smallest deployable unit in Kubernetes and represents a single instance ofa running process
-It can contain one or more containers that share the same network namespace and storage volumes.
+in your cluster.It can contain one or more containers that share the same network namespace and storage volumes.
 ```